changsongyang/windows-activation/docs/en/index.md

 If you have any questions, first review the [**FAQ section**](./faq) - your answer will most likely be there.

-If your issue persists - [**Contact us**](./troubleshoot).
+If your issue persists - [**Contact Us**](./troubleshoot).

 :::

-[^1]: To check the activation status of Windows 10, <br/> navigate to Settings → Update & Security → Activation.
-You will see your activation status listed there. <br/> If Windows is activated, you should see "Activated" with a green checkmark.
+[^1]: To check the activation status of Windows 10, Navigate to <br/> Settings → Update & Security → Activation. <br/> You will see your activation status listed there. <br/> If Windows is activated, you should see "Activated" with a green checkmark.

-[^2]: To check the activation status of Windows 11, <br/> open Settings by clicking the **Start button** and then selecting Settings → System → Activation.
-The activation status will be displayed, <br/> showing whether Windows is activated, along with details about the activation method and any linked Microsoft account.
+[^2]: To check the activation status of Windows 11, Navigate to <br/> Settings → System → Activation. <br/> The activation status will be displayed, Showing whether Windows is activated, along with details about the activation method and any linked Microsoft account.

 [^3]: Home China Country Specific version.